pnwairfire/eflookup/README.md

  - FCCS specific EFs, based on Prichard, S.J. and O'Neill, S. In prep.
 Wildland fire EFs in North America: summary of existing data, measurement needs and management applications.
 International Journal of Wildland Fire.
  - FEPS style EFs
+ - Crop-specific EFs from Pouliot 2017 and McCarty 2011

 ***This software is provided for research purposes only.
 It's output may not accurately reflect observed data due to numerous reasons.
 Data are